avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 }
 ```

 The precompile will have a `targetGas` parameter that is used to set the target gas consumed per second for ACP-176.
-This will override the `gas-target` in node config.
-If the new fee manager precompile is not activated, validators can keep using `gas-target` in node config to set the target gas consumed per second (as in C-Chain).
+This will override the `gas-target` in chain config json.
+If the new fee manager precompile is not activated, validators can keep using `gas-target` in chain config json to set the target gas consumed per second (as in C-Chain).

 ```mermaid
 flowchart TD